Getting the best lens for wedding photography is just as important, if not more important, than using the best camera.

 The maximum aperture of f/2.8 make them idea for shooting photos in dark wedding receptions.
 The 24-70 focal length range covers wide angle to moderate telephoto in a single lens.
 This lens will give you outstanding image sharpness.

 The 70mm maximum telephoto zoom setting is not overly powerful.
 It's not ideal when you want to photograph people at a distance.
-The 24-70mm f/2.8 is a very expensive lens.
+The 24-70mm f/2.8 is a very expensive lens, but I bought a used one in excellent condition.
+Here's more on saving money with used lenses.

 The 24-105mm lens is the standard "kit" lens that comes with professional full frame DSLR cameras.